 Save your money on leather, make shoes working with paper patterns [Video Tutorial]

 When you work on a new shoe, before you make the actual shoe, you must check it.
-It doesn’t matter if you are a master shoemaker or a beginner, you must check if your pattern is correct to not fall flat on your face.
-Although it’s more common to make the pattern check from leather, I strongly recommend working with ordinary paper.
+It doesn’t matter if you are a master shoemaker or a beginner, you must check if your shoe pattern is correct to not fall flat on your face.
+Although it’s more common to make the shoe pattern check from leather, I strongly recommend to work with ordinary paper.

-This is how I work and make my shoes, and this is how I teach it in all my shoemaking courses of the 1 Year Program.
+This is how I work and how I make my shoes, and this is how I teach it in all my shoemaking courses of the 1 Year Program.

 Why?
 It will cut your work time, it will save your money and actually, it will be more accurate.